 Our solution satisfied regulators and allowed the manufacturer to continue operations without disruption

-A manufacturer that applies powder coating to lawn and garden products was faced with massive unanticipated costs and potential for lost business after being cited for a regulatory infraction by an Occupational Health & Safety Administration (OSHA) inspector.
+A manufacturer that applies powder coating to lawn and garden products was faced with massive unanticipated costs and potential for lost business after being cited for a regulatory infraction by an OSHA inspector.
 The inspector issued a citation under the OSHA general duty clause, which broadly requires companies to provide a safe work environment.

 The citation also specified that the manufacturer needed to comply with National Fire Protection (NFPA) Standard 654, which would require costly modifications to the manufacturer’s facilities’ infrastructure and operations.
 Although the inspector cited only one plant for combustible dust powder, the manufacturer wanted to get ahead of potential future citations and ensure its nine plants were in compliance.
 It would have then been necessary for the company to redesign and rebuild powder rooms in nine facilities — which would amount to $2 to $4 million in engineering and construction costs alone.

 The client trusted that Haley & Aldrich’s extensive industrial experience, along with our ability to see the big picture and find unconventional solutions, would help them address this potentially costly and complicated challenge.